Getting Started with Hosted Authentication

 - Sign in using your OAuth42 account credentials

-- After successful authentication, you'll be redirected back to your dashboard at
+- After successful authentication, you'll be redirected back to your dashboard

 ✅ Success!
 If you see your dashboard with the user's email and name displayed, OAuth42 hosted authentication is working correctly!